wkencel/ai-world-predictions-app/README.md

   - The second step is to parse the data from the website.
 This is done by leveraging the OpenAI API.
     - The AI model is instructed to take the markdown text and extract the most important pieces of data that are relevant to the article.
     - The AI model is instructed to output the data in the form of a JSON object that matches the specific schema for the topic (ex: SportsArticleExtraction).
+  - We currently have output data for sports, entertainment, us news, and world news.

 3. **Loading Data into Pinecone**:
   - The crawlers use the jsonOutputParser utility to generate a pre-defined output file if it doesn't already exist.
 Otherwise, it will append fresh data to the existing file.